Terminology

 but not their contents.

-is the result of a comparison between two containers, old
+A diff is the result of a comparison between two containers, old and new.

-It contains a list of operations required to build new
+It contains a list of operations required to build new's files from old's files,

 re-using data when possible.